-Vowell, Inc., is a multimedia company that specializes in niche market publishing.
-Our magazines and custom publications include AY Magazine (About You), a lifestyle publication; Mental Health Guide of Arkansas; Arkansas Hospitals (produced for the Arkansas Hospital Association); and Arkansas Money and Politics (AMP), the state’s premier business and political magazine.
+AY Media Group, is a multimedia company that specializes in niche market publishing.
+Our magazines and custom publications include Arkansas Money and Politics (AMP), the state’s premier business and political magazine; AY Magazine (About You), a lifestyle publication; and Mental Health Guide Magazine of Arkansas.
 In addition to our print products, we have expanded websites and social media platforms.

 Read Arkansas Money & Politics’ online coverage at armoneyandpolitics.com and find our print edition each month.

 Please email press releases and other stories and ideas for consideration to email@example.com.

 PRESIDENT / PUBLISHER